 This allergen can be pollen, dust, or certain foods.
 But your white blood cells believe this is a nasty microbe and start attacking them aggressively.
 This affects your own tissues in the process.

 Probiotics can select what function to turn on while turning off a few others.
 Thus, it activates immunity against harmful bacteria while protecting you from allergies.
 For example, in respiratory allergies, probiotics can control allergic rhinitis and asthma.
 Lactobacillus reuteri is an excellent species if you’re after this effect.
 In atopic dermatitis, Lactobacillus acidophilus has excellent effects to counter the symptoms (11).

 Young men can also suffer from prostate issues, especially acute and chronic prostatitis.
 This is an inflammation of the prostate, usually caused by bacterial agents.
 By boosting the immune system, probiotics can also support prostate health by reducing the risk of prostatitis.

-Some studies have found a symptomatic improvement in chronic prostatitis when probiotics are included in the treatment.
+Some studies find a symptomatic improvement in chronic prostatitis when probiotics are in the treatment.
 When administered along with antibiotics, probiotics can prevent prostatitis progression and its complications (12,13).

 13) Can Help with Ulcer

 Gastric ulcers are very common.
 They feature a defect of the mucosal lining in the stomach, and Helicobacter pylori are among the most common causes.
 But we could prevent ulcers and speed up the treatment by using the right probiotics.